CarolinaLopera/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

-## This is a projetc about statements if, elif, else and loops in Python.
+## This is a projetc about import modules in Python.

 | Program | Description |
 | ------ | ------ |